andrezeitz/z-padel-milestone-5/README.md

 * Total adds correctly if more than on product is added.
 * The cart page is responsive and changes to a mobile version when the screen is too small.
 * The "Checkout" button leads the user to the checkout page.
-* The "Contine shopping" button leads the user to the home page.
+* The "Continue shopping" button leads the user to the home page.
 * The "Update" button update the quantity of each product.
 * The "Remove" button removes the product from the cart.
 * Toast messages will show when products are updated or removed.
-* When no products are in the cart there is a text saying there are no products in the cart and checkout button is not visable.
+* When no products are in the cart there is a text saying there are no products in the cart and checkout button is not visible.

 #### Checkout Page
 * The checkout page is responsive and changes to a mobile version when the screen is too small.